 At Stoney Creek/Barron Haus (formerly Wikert) German Shepherds, we work very hard to raise up, what we feel are healthy dogs.
 Healthy puppies simply cannot come from unhealthy parents.
-In a nutshell, we feed lots of Raw Meats, a high quality kibble, such as Sport Dog Food Elite, follow Dr. Dodds Vaccine Protocol, do not use pesticides on our dogs skin, and breed for ourselves.
+In a nutshell, we feed lots of Raw Meats, a high quality kibble, follow Dr. Dodds Vaccine Protocol, do not use pesticides on our dogs skin, and breed for ourselves.
 Breed for ourselves?
 What does that mean?
 Read on.

 We try to obtain what we feel are, the best bloodlines in temperament, type, and health.
 Temperament has become a huge focus for us.
 Any dog we bring into our family and/or incorporate into our breeding program, will get nothing less than the love he/she deserves as a family companion, raised properly on healthy organic foods, Minimally vaccinated, and so on.

 If you've ever wondered about our puppies, this is a good place to be.

 Since we take such diligent care of our own personal dogs, our puppies from the time of conception have the best possibly chance at a healthy life, we feel.
 Not always will you be able to come to us for the same old protocol of raising a puppy.
 The reason for this?
 We continually strive for better education and EXPERIENCE when it comes to the health and well being.
 Rome wasn't built in a day, and neither is a solid breeding program.
 We never claim to have all the answers.
 However, when we do have answers that have been proven to us through experience, you better believe we are willing to share our information with anyone we can to better educate others, as so many have been willing to educate us.